Pool Heaters

 THE PRODUCT:

-Pool heaters are used to heat water in swimming pools, spas, and hot tubs.
+Pool heaters are used to heat water in swimming pools as well as permanent (e.g., in-ground) spas and hot tubs.
 Pool heaters include both electric and gas-fired products.

 THE STANDARD:

-DOE finalized the current efficiency standards for pool heaters in 2010, and they took effect in 2013.
-The current standards apply to gas-fired pool heaters only and require a minimum thermal efficiency of 82%.
+The current standards for pool heaters took effect in 2019.
+The standards apply to gas-fired pool heaters only and require a minimum thermal efficiency (TE) of 82%.

 KEY FACTS:

 Pool heaters use energy both directly through the energy used to heat the water as well as indirectly by adding friction to the pool pumping system.
-The additional friction added causes the pool pump to use additional energy even when the pool heater is off.
-Additional energy savings could be achieved by encouraging hydraulically-efficient pool heater designs.
-Most electric pool heaters are heat pumps, which use a refrigeration system to transfer heat from the air to the pool water.
-However, some electric pool heaters still use electric resistance heating elements.
-Electric resistance pool heaters use more than three times as much energy as heat pump pool heaters.
+Most electric pool heaters are heat pumps, which use a refrigerant system to transfer heat from the air to the pool water, though some electric pool heaters still use electric resistance heating elements.
+Electric resistance pool heaters can use more than five times as much energy as heat pump pool heaters.

 Savings through what year?: 2043